 Finishing your basement is worth it, both for resale value and the additional living space.
 It’s the easiest way to add livable rooms to your home without building an addition.
 The average project puts about 70% of your finishing costs back into the home’s value.
 In many municipalities, it is important to get a permit; otherwise the validity of the new space can be questioned by potential buyers.

 How Should I Deal With Basement Contractors on My Property?

 Proper etiquette can make everyone’s job easier during a large home improvement project.
 These contractors are going to spend most of their time well out of your way.
 This is very convenient for all involved, but it is extremely important to keep the lines of communication open throughout your project.

 Brewing a big pot of coffee and offering your crew a cup is one of the best things a homeowner entering a major remodel can do.
+On hot days, an ice chest with bottled water will go a long way.
 It won’t cost you much, but it will let your crew know you appreciate the job they are doing.
-Homeowners who show their contractors a little warmth are often paid back ten-fold in productivity or even little extras at no charge.
+Homeowners who show their contractors a little warmth are often paid back in increased productivity or even little extras at no charge.